 It all depends on your monthly expenses, but most people will need at least $1.2 million or more saved to live comfortably in retirement simply on investment income.
 If you follow our plan to be above average for investing, you would have over $2.5 million saved in just your retirement accounts, so you could earn twice that per month.

 Wondering how you can actually craft your portfolio allocation and see the income from your returns?
 Try signing up with Personal Capital.
-They are a free online platform which aggregates all your financial accounts in one place so you can see where you can optimize.
+It is a free online platform which aggregates all your financial accounts in one place so you can see where you can optimize.

 What other tips do you have for monthly income investments?